 Congressional auditors agree that NASA’s James Webb Space Telescope (JWST), one of the agency’s most complex and costly science projects, is proceeding well along its restructured plan, but the Hubble successor has little fiscal room for error or surprise difficulties leading up to its expected October 2018 launch.
 That is the assessment Government Accountability Office (GAO) investigators gave lawmakers on Jan.
 8, largely affirming an update that JWST program leaders gave the NASA ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "GAO Finds Webb Telescope On Rebaselined Track, But Money Tight".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GAO Finds Webb Telescope On Rebaselined Track, But Money Tight".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.